Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Final Pitch to Monte AroFinal Pitch to Monte Aro

-400 meters after the grueling climb, there is a nice resting and viewing platform that appears recently added, shown below.
+Back on the official route, 400 meters after the grueling climb, there is a nice resting and viewing platform, shown below.
 This is a wonderful place with stupendous views of the countryside and the Fervenza Reservoir.

 Viewing Platform at Top of Monte AroViewing Platform at Top of Monte Aro